dotnet/docs/docs/framework/whats-new/index.md

 - [WCAG2.1 compliant accessible tooltips](#wpf481)
 - [Windows Forms – Accessibility Improvements](#winforms481)

-Improved accessibility, which allows an application to provide an appropriate experience for users of Assistive Technology, continues to be a major focus of .NET Framework 4.8.1.
+Improved accessibility, which allows an application to provide an appropriate experience for users of Assistive Technology, is a major focus of .NET Framework 4.8.1.
 For information on accessibility improvements in .NET Framework 4.8.1, see [What's new in accessibility in .NET Framework](whats-new-in-accessibility.md).

 <a name="arm64native481"></a>